lejaja9/Riddlers/README.md

 Hi!
 Here is my repository for [538's weekly Riddler puzzles](https://fivethirtyeight.com/tag/the-riddler/) and more!
 The files in this repo are my code for either 538's bite-sized *Riddler Express* and/or their "slow puzzle movement" *Riddler Classic* in addition to any riddles I come across (usually while running or chatting with my run friends).
 I explain my logic for each riddle below.
 Enjoy!

 * **[11/19/21 Riddler Express](https://fivethirtyeight.com/features/are-you-the-fittest-gym-rat/)**
-    * pdf's and cdf's!
+    * pdf's and expected value!

         So at first glance, it seems like the answer is 50%.
 If you go to the gym 50% the time it is open, half of the people will go more often than you and half of the people will go less often than you - but as we have learned from Riddler, the answer never comes that easy.

         On second thought, we know that if a person comes to the gym, say, 1% of the time it is open, you are less likely to meet that person than if a person comes to the gym 99% of the time.
-We know that the probability distribution is uniform from 0% to 100%, or f(x) = 1, and thus by simple integration, we know that the cumulative distribution is just F(x) = x.
+We know that the probability distribution is uniform from 0% to 100%, or f(x) = 1; thus, we know that the expected value of the probability of someone attending the gym is the integral $$\int_a^b pdf(x) \times x \,dx$$, or $$\int_0^1 x \ dx$$

         ![](Vizes/1119cdf.png)

-        As we can see with the cdf, the integral on the interval [0, 0.5] is 0.25x as much as the integral from [0.5, 1].
+        As we can see with this integral, the integral on the interval [0, 0.5] is 0.25x as much as the integral from [0.5, 1].
 Thus we know that the probability that the friend you meet goes to the gym more often than you is 3/4, or **75%**.

         (I also made a simulation and found the answer to converge to 0.75!)